samdark/yii2-cookbook/book/forms-captcha.md

 -------------------

-Nowadays CAPTCHA robots are relatively good at parsing image so while by using typical CAPTCHA you're significanly lowering number of spammy actions, some robots will still be able to parse the image and enter the verification code correctly.
+Nowadays CAPTCHA robots are relatively good at parsing image so while by using typical CAPTCHA you're significantly lowering number of spammy actions, some robots will still be able to parse the image and enter the verification code correctly.

 In order to prevent it we have to increase the challenge.
 We could add extra ripple and special effects